-According to 2019 password statistics, seven out of 10 people know the consequences of bad passwords and password breaches both in personal and business environments.
+According to the latest password statistics, seven out of 10 people know the consequences of bad passwords and password breaches, both in personal and business environments.
 Even though the majority of computer users believe that password protection is important, 51% of respondents admit that managing their multiple passcodes is difficult.

 4. 53% of people rely on their memory to manage passwords.

 Individuals who refrain from using the same password for all accounts are faced with the challenge of keeping track of them.
 The most commonly used password management method is relying on one’s memory.
 Needless to say, this method is flawed.
 Saving passwords in a browser (32%) or in spreadsheets (26%) are other common approaches.
 Respondents also admitted to manually jotting passwords down in a notebook or on a sticky note (26%).
 While better than simply forgetting, none of these methods are really safe.
 That’s just one of many sad password safety facts.